adityachaudhary99/dataengineering-real-estate-analysis-project/README.md

 ## Technologies
 - **Amazon Web Services** (AWS):
   - VM Instance to run project on it.
-  - Cloud Storage to store processed data.
+  - Cloud Storage to store data.
 - **Terraform** to create cloud infrastructure.
 - **Docker** for containerization (docker-compose)
 - **Python** main programming language